Last updated on February 17th, 2022 at 10:53 am

-Water resources then was enough even for the ever growing to the south city, also wells were opened everywhere and gave good quality water.
+Water resources were enough even for the ever-growing to the south city, also wells were opened everywhere and gave good quality water.

-That also was one of the foremost reasons for the choice of city’s position by the first Greek settlers from Corinth.
+That also was one of the foremost reasons for the choice of the city’s position by the first Greek settlers from Corinth.

 The problem of water shortage in Corfu

-So as core of the new city was selected the steep ridge land of old fortress and the land in front of it was the position for the extended new city.
+So as the core of the new city was selected the steep ridge land of the old fortress and the land in front of it was the position for the extended new city.

 The Roman aqueduct

-Because of the low altitude of the sources the Romans built pumping mechanism that raises the water tank at altitude so that then leads to the system of the city with natural flow.
+Because of the low altitude of the sources, the Romans built a pumping mechanism that raises the water tank at altitude so that then leads to the system of the city with a natural flow.

 How did they do that is described in the book of Tassos Katsaros …

-Water supply during Middle Ages and Venetian period
+Water supply during the Middle Ages and Venetian period

 The aqueduct of commissioner Frederick Adam in Benitses

-On October 18, 1830 in the Senate he proposed the construction of an aqueduct in Benitses within 6.5 miles and in an altitude of 55 meters, the project budget was then 19,386 pounds.
+On October 18, 1830, in the Senate, he proposed the construction of an aqueduct in Benitses within 6.5 miles and at an altitude of 55 meters, the project budget was then 19,386 pounds.

 Sir Frederick Adam made several other projects and also his wife was a local Corfiot, for this certainly was the most likable commissioner passed from Corfu.

-Also mills operating in Benitses contaminated the water with residues of flour so water arrived in Corfu blured, the expropriation of the mill was impossible because of the high cost but most because they were necessary to grind the wheat.
+Also, mills operating in Benitses contaminated the water with residues of flour so water arrived in Corfu blurred, the expropriation of the mill was impossible because of the high cost but mostly because they were necessary to grind the wheat.

-In 1908 after the proposal of engineer P. Loprestis a new water barrier, the so called Gallery of Agia Pelagia was build in Benitses aqueduct where sources were, also at this time many old pipes were replaced in the city center.
+In 1908 after the proposal of engineer P. Loprestis a new water barrier, the so-called Gallery of Agia Pelagia was built in Benitses aqueduct where sources were, also at this time many old pipes were replaced in the city center.

 In 1926 after studying of engineers Gounaris and Georgalas, a pipeline constructed at the mouth of Halikiopoulos lagoon, under the bridge that connects Perama with Corfu in front of the airport, which filled a huge reservoir on the top of Analipsis in Kanoni, so the aqueduct took the form which has about until today.